AlecMcG99/dnd-notes/Session notes/Alec/Session 3.md

 YanYan tries to get a silvered grill
 Lars gets Silvered Brass knuckles
 Blacksmith asks which Bob we know and says 'you haven't been around for that long' when we say both, implying there are a lot of Bobs

+## Scouting the Cult camp

+We are on a ridge overlooking a cave where there is a beach the partially makes up the entrance.
+We s